skills-dev-2/release-notes-and-changelogs/.github/steps/3-automating-documentation.md

 - `test`: Adding or fixing tests
 - `chore`: Changes to the build process or tools

-## :keyboard: Task: Update Yyur changelog and create a new GitHub Release
+## :keyboard: Task: Update your changelog

 1. Update your CHANGELOG.md file to include a new version: